(December 12, 2010)

-And again, there was nothing. again there was nothing, which she noted as especially strange, as her father was a notoriously early riser.
+And again, there was nothing, which she noted as especially strange, as her father was a notoriously early riser.

 This she noted as especially strange.
 Her father was an early riser, often waking at only three in the morning to watch the news in the den.
 She looked back at her nightstand to check the clock, but it too had no power.
 As she eased the door open, she was struck by the uncomfortable stillness and quiet beyond the stairs.

 Almost quiet, she thought.
 Somewhere in the house, she could hear an old music box playing London Bridge is Fallen Down.
 The melody sounded remarkably off key, as if the maker had tacked a word or two to the end of each verse, causing the melody to become stilted and slightly unfamiliar.
 Something about the tune seemed to nag at her–maybe it was the way it made her ears ring, or the way each note made her head feel like it was about to split.
 She didn’t like it, but with a few minutes of concentration it began to fade into the background.

 The house smelled acrid–like smoke and burning grass–and the odor was strong enough to mask the scent of everything else.
 It brought to her mind the image of a wildfire, a vision only punctuated by a reeking, egg-like undertones of the stench.
 She called out to her father, but this only resulted in her gagging on the fumes; her father did not respond.